The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 What is the population of Kuala Lumpur?

 Kuala Lumpur has a population of approximately 1.8 million people, making it the largest city in Malaysia.
-The greater metropolitan area, known as the Klang Valley, is home to over 7 million residents.
+The greater metropolitan area, known as the Klang Valley, is home to over 7 million residents, making it one of the most significant urban centers in Southeast Asia.

 What are the main religions in Kuala Lumpur?